How Much Should You Spend On AdWords

 From a cost perspective, CPM ads tend to be cheaper.
 This may sound more cost-effective since you’re paying less for a thousand views.
 However, CPC ads have much higher rates of conversions, so in most cases, you end up paying less for clicks than for views when you compare ROIs.

-Since CPC ads are so prevalent in the industry, there isn’t a lot of information on CPM averages.
-As such, we’re going to focus primarily on CPC, while also talking about Cost-Per-Action (CPA).
-The latter is how much you should expect to spend on ads each time you get a conversion, and averages vary a lot depending on your industry.
+Since CPC ads are so prevalent in the industry, there is limited information on CPM averages.
+As such, we will focus primarily on CPC while also discussing Cost-Per-Action (CPA).
+The latter is how much you should expect to spend on ads each time you get a conversion; averages vary greatly depending on your industry.

 Let’s start with some of the most expensive fields, according to their CPC price: